South Korea: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving school in South Korea with a High School Diploma you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you’re studying the High School Diploma you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 If you've followed a US curriculum, see the USA page for details on entry requirements.